check-spelling/bun/docs/api/sqlite.md

 ```

 {% details summary="For macOS users" %}
-**MacOS users** By default, macOS ships with Apple's proprietary build of SQLite, which doesn't support extensions.
+**macOS users** By default, macOS ships with Apple's proprietary build of SQLite, which doesn't support extensions.
 To use extensions, you'll need to install a vanilla build of SQLite.

 ```bash
 $ brew install sqlite